 Nausea and nervousness.

-Stop corticosteroid therapy and use cromolyn sodium.
+Stop corticosteroid therapy and switch to cromolyn sodium.

-Warfarin, Theophylline, and Corticosteroid.
+Warfarin, theophylline, and corticosteroids.

 Add beta-agonists to the treatment plan.